 The major challenge in the last year was a mandatory moratorium on evictions, which strapped many landlords and multi-family owners, allowing renters a free pass.
 The bright side is, that the moratorium helped renters who would have struggled to pay rent due to lack of employment brought on by social distancing guidelines and business shutdowns.
 Had the moratorium not been in place, we’d be looking at a drastically different market today.
 We’d likely be seeing record vacancies, a race to the bottom on rents, and worse.

-While the eviction moratorium introduced a mix of good and bad results into the market, the market fundamentals are mostly strong.
+While the eviction moratorium introduced a mix of good and bad results in the market, the market fundamentals are mostly strong.

 How 2020 Impacted the Multifamily Market

 Beyond the eviction moratorium, the coronavirus impacted multifamily housing in other ways.
 For starters, rents went up.
 In fact, over the last decade, multifamily rents have increased a total of 39 percent across the U.S. That’s a sign of a healthy market.
 But the biggest COVID-related change in multifamily housing is renter expectation.

 Because more people are working remotely, they are spending more time at home and are looking for units with more space and luxury amenities.
 As a result, there is a mass exodus from urban centers to the suburbs.

 What that will do for multifamily for the foreseeable future is drive new construction in the suburbs, which is generally where you’ll find more single-family residential units.
 Higher demand for multi-family could mean a new wave of gentrification, neighborhood renovations, and mass conversion of single-family residential zones to luxury multifamily housing.